aditans/230953444_ndp/README.md

 ## 3. FTP (File Transfer Protocol)
 FTP is used to transfer files between devices.
 In network administration, it is primarily used to back up router configurations (`running-config`) or upgrade the Cisco IOS software images to a centralized server.

-### **How It Works**
-FTP operates on a client-server model using TCP ports 20 and 21.
-You configure an FTP server in your topology, ensure the router can ping it, and then execute the copy commands.

 ### **Example Configuration**
 ```
 !
 Optional: Set default credentials if your FTP server requires login